 Hormonal hair loss occurs because abnormal hormone levels influence hair growth patterns (1).
 During pregnancy, menopause, or anywhere in between, women experience a lot of stress.
 Hormonal imbalances caused by stress can lead to hair thinning, excessive hair loss, and even balding This may make many conscious of themselves.
-However, it is possible to restore your hair to its former glory.
+However, it may be possible to restore your hair to its former glory.

 You can reduce hair loss by taking a few simple steps.
 First, you need to stay patient and maintain a regular hair care routine.
 The first step in this journey is understanding which hormones contribute to hair loss and how.
 Keep reading to learn more.

 5 Hormones That Cause Hair Loss

 Testosterone is the male sex hormone.
 However, testosterone is present in smaller amounts in women too.
 Due to underlying issues like poor diet, genetics, and PCOS, sometimes women may produce excessive amounts of testosterone.
 Facial hair, obesity, and female pattern hair loss are common symptoms of excessive production of testosterone.

 Testosterone converts to DHT (dihydrotestosterone) catalyzed by the enzyme 5-alpha reductase.
 This is common in genetically predisposed people.
 Excessive amounts of DHT affect hair health.
 It miniaturize the hair follicles, which may lead to hair loss (2).
 One of the ways to reduce testosterone naturally is to lose weight (3).
 Talk to a doctor about treatment options.

 Note: Finasteride is not recommended for women of childbearing age.